 Simultaneously, the fructose in honey carries out its critical role.
-The liver takes up fructose where some is converted to glucose and then to liver glycogen, thus providing the brain with a sustained supply of glucose for the night fast.
+The liver absorbs fructose where some is converted to glucose and then to liver glycogen, thus providing the brain with a sustained supply of glucose for the night fast.

 Additionally, fructose regulates glucose uptake into the liver by prompting release of glucokinase.
 Thus, fructose ensures good liver glycogen supply overnight and prevents a major glucose/insulin spike and release of stress hormones.

-Kudos to the heroic honeybee for playing such a critical role in good health!
+Kudos to the heroic honeybee for playing such a critical role in sleep and further good health!

 Get wonderful raw artisanal and varietal Eastern Shore Honey from Waxing Kara and sweeten the benefits of a good night sleep, just by adding a little honey.